ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 - If you want, you can follow the tutorial & manually install tensorflow object detection api from the github page: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md.
 - In newer versions of tensorflow, protobuf compilers are installed during tensorflow installation.
 It's not needed to be installed separately.
 - coco-api installation can be difficult for some reasons.
 If you find it very hard, then you can skip the step.
+- Executing a script will run the commands in a new shell process where as sourcing a script will run the commands in the current shell process.
+For more info, visit the website: https://superuser.com/questions/176783/what-is-the-difference-between-executing-a-bash-script-vs-sourcing-it.
-- '.profile' is for things that are not specifically related to Bash, like environment variables PATH & friends, and should be available anytime, whereas '.bashrc' is for configuring the interactive bash usage, like bash aliases, setting your favorite editor, setting the Bash prompt, etc. In case of '.bash_profile', it is for making sure that both the things in .profile and .bashrc are loaded for login shells.
+- '.profile' is for things that are not specifically related to Bash, like environment variables PATH & friends, and should be available anytime, whereas '.bashrc' is for configuring the interactive bash usage, like bash aliases, setting your favorite editor, setting the Bash prompt, etc.
+- In case of '.bash_profile', it is for making sure that both the things in .profile and .bashrc are loaded for login shells.
+For more info, visit the website: https://serverfault.com/questions/261802/what-are-the-functional-differences-between-profile-bash-profile-and-bashrc#answer-500071.

 # ZED-Camera-SDK-ZED-Python-API-Installation-and-Object-Detection-Demo
 It's a repository to use ZED camera with ZED SDK &amp; ZED Python API for Object detection with Tensorflow.